ted2020/MovieLens-Recommender-Systems/README.md

 #### Before I dive in, let's see some details of the project provided by Movielens. > link to  __[Movielens 10M Data Description](http://files.grouplens.org/datasets/movielens/ml-10m-README.html)__

+#### <font color=blue>release year</font> refers to the release date of the movie and the ratings by release reflect the rates the movie received by that year, on average

+####  <font color=blue>rate year</font> refers to when rates are collected

+####  <font color=blue>rate_release_dif</font> refers to the span of rating collection (rate year - release year), which can range from years to decades

+####  <font color=blue>age_of_movie</font> refers to how old the movie is.
+It is calculated as this year minus the release year of the movie

 #### Data Prep:
         The data didn't require cleaning.
-        After checking possible missing values, time frame anomalies, and seeing whether the data is intact, I converted timestamps into dates, separated genres, and extracted the movie release years.
+        After checking possible missing values, time frame anomalies, and seeing whether the data is intact, I converted timestamps into dates, separated genres, and extracted the movie release years and rate years.
+        I also created weekday and age_of_movie and rate_month variables to grasp the dataset better.
-        By doing so, I was able to compare the rate year vs release year rating differences and user voting frequency.
+        By doing so, I was able to compare the rate year vs release year rating differences and user voting frequency and on.

-#### Other exploratory data analyses I've done are:
+#### Exploratory Data Analysis:
         seeing distinct values
         how old a movie is and for how long reviews being collected count of genres listed